mrsingleton/jour71105/lessons/data/spreadsheets/02-sorting-filtering.md

 7. If you want to remove the additional sorting rule, click the __x__ at the left of the rule.
 8. Click the Sort button and check the result.

+### Tip
+Sorting on colums helps you answer questions such as, _What are the top 10 this_ or _What are the bottom 5 that_ from a dataset of many rows.

 ## To filter spreadsheet data
 1. Highlight a range of cells for the filter.
 2. Click the top menu's __Data__ item and choose the __Create a filter__ option.